 What is “Chill Out” Radiant Heat?
 How safe is the product?

 Chill Out is a strong, flexible, thin plastic heating mat.
 It is made of an innovative polymer blend that heats when electricity is passed through the material.
-Unlike other types of radiant floor heating, Chill Out has the unique ability to self-regulate.
+Unlike other types of floor heating, Chill Out has the unique ability to self-regulate.
 So by design it cannot overheat.
 Chill Out operates on low voltage and is connected to a 24 volt transformer.

 To provide power continuously along its length, a flat bus braid is embedded in the plastic sheet heater along each edge.
 Our system is energy efficient when continuously energized, allowing the self-regulating nature of the heating elements to control the floor temperature.